 In 2005, the District cooperated with the Cities of Blair, Valley, and Homer on flood mitigation plans and/or floodplain maps.
-Additionally, the District secured a grant from the Nebraska Emergency Management Agency (NEMA) to fund an All-Hazards Mitigation Plan for the entire District.
+Additionally, the District secured a grant from the Nebraska Emergency Management Agency (NEMA) to fund a Multi-Hazard Mitigation Plan for the entire District.
 The Corps of Engineers prepared the flood mitigation portion of the study, while the Nebraska Department of Natural Resources (NDNR) completed the remainder.

-The District maintains a multi-jurisdictional All Hazards Mitigation Plan.
+The District maintains a multi-jurisdictional Multi-Hazards Mitigation Plan.
 The first plan was completed in 2006 and has been updated every five years, as required by FEMA.
-The current plan was completed in 2016.
-An update of the plan began in 2019 and is anticipated to be completed in early 2021.
+The current plan was completed and approved by FEMA in 2021.

-13. Elk/Pigeon Creek Project
+18. Elk/Pigeon Creek Project